 - Successful defense of target national office supplies corporation of federal False Claims Act, Mass.
 False Claims Act, NH False Claims Act charges (U.S. attorney criminal/civil-MA.; MA.
 AG., NH AG.)

-- Defense of target national corporation of False Claims Act, fraud, and RICO violations (U.S. Atty-NH.; Dept of Defense; Department of Homeland Security)
+- Defense of target national gun manufacturer corporation of False Claims Act, fraud, and RICO violations (U.S. Atty-NH.; Dept of Defense; Department of Homeland Security)

 - Successful defense of target national corporation of False Claims Act, fraud, and money laundering charges (U.S. Atty-CT; CT.
 AG.).